Ritul-Habbi/Logic-Building-Projects/README.md

 6. **Questions**
    - Description: An Accordion style list of questions which shows answer when clicked upon.
    - Technologies Used: JavaScript, HTML, CSS

+7. **Menu**
+   - Description: A Restaurant website showing menu items and these items can be griuped in differnt categories.
+   - Technologies Used: JavaScript, HTML, CSS
+   -
+8. **Video**
+   - Description: A fun project having a video as a background which can be paused by using a button.
+   - Technologies Used: JavaScript, HTML, CSS

+9. **Tags**
+   - Description: It is a Component which shows diffent aspects of one component.
+   - Technologies Used: JavaScript, HTML, CSS

+10. **Smooth Scrolling Website**
+   - Description: A navbar is created which is used to navigate to different section of website smoothly.
+   - Technologies Used: JavaScript, HTML, CSS

+11. **Dice Rolling Game**
+   - Description: A fun game which asks you to throw your desired number of dices and each dice is random.
+   - Technologies Used: JavaScript, HTML, CSS

+12. **StopWatch**
+   - Description: A fully functional Stopwatch which is very accurate.
+   - Technologies Used: JavaScript, HTML, CSS

 ## Usage